bcomnes/top-bun/README.md

 ### Additional examples

 Here are some additional external examples of larger top-bun projects.
-If you have an project that uses top-bun and could act as a nice example, please PR it to the list!
+If you have a project that uses top-bun and could act as a nice example, please PR it to the list!

 - [Blog Example](https://github.com/bcomnes/bret.io/)
 - [Isomorphic Static/Client App](https://github.com/hifiwi-fi/breadcrum.net/tree/master/packages/web/client)